Patrons wishing to fish on Fort Campbell will need to follow these nine easy steps to acquire the appropriate permits and validations:

 Background checks are not required for individuals possessing a military ID or CAC Card.
-A back ground is required annually for Non-Affiliated Civilians.
+A background check is required annually for Non-Affiliated Civilians.
 Non-Affiliated Civilians wanting to fish should fill out FC Form 190-5 to complete the background check.
-All completed background check forms should be submitted via email to email@example.com.
+All completed background check forms should be submitted via email to firstname.lastname@example.org

 Go to the Fort Campbell iSportsman homepage.
 Click on the “My Account” and then click on the “New User Account” link.
 During the registration process, you must submit your personal contact information and will be required to read the CAM Regulation 200-4, Hunting and Fishing, and Environmental Recreation Policy Memorandum.
 New customers will also be required to sign a waiver of liability.

 Patrons wishing to fish will be required to complete the watersports safety training.
 Safety trainings will appear in the customer’s account after login.
 If no safety briefings are visible, click “My Safety Briefings” in the menu bar.
 All safety briefs available will be listed along with the date the trainings were completed.